ListenNotes/podcast-api-ruby/README.md

 The Podcast API Ruby library provides convenient access to the [Listen Notes Podcast API](https://www.listennotes.com/api/) from applications written in Ruby.

 Simple and no-nonsense podcast search & directory API.
 Search the meta data of all podcasts and episodes by people, places, or topics.
-It's the same API that powers the [best podcast search engine listennotes.com](https://www.listennotes.com/).
+It's the same API that powers the [best podcast search engine Listen Notes](https://www.listennotes.com/).

+If you have any questions, please contact [hello@listennotes.com](hello@listennotes.com?subject=Questions+about+the+Ruby+SDK+of+Listen+API)

 <a href="https://www.listennotes.com/api/"><img src="https://raw.githubusercontent.com/ListenNotes/ListenApiDemo/master/web/src/powered_by_listennotes.png" width="300" /></a>

+**Table of Contents**

 - [Podcast API Ruby Library](#podcast-api-ruby-library)
   - [Installation](#installation)